Bringing criminal proceedings

 - those we do regulate and who have taken certain steps which undermine our regulatory role.

-This guidance should be read in the context of our rules, decision making at the SRA and other guidance documents.
-It is a living document and will be reviewed and updated as appropriate.
-It reflects our approach to our regulatory role, and any departure must be capable of justification on the individual facts of the case.
+This guidance should be read in the context of decision making at the SRA and other guidance documents.
+It is a living document and we will update it from time to time.

 Our power to commence criminal proceedings

-We have power to commence a number of different types of proceedings under the legislation dealing with the regulation of legal services, mainly the Solicitors Act 1974 and the Legal Services Act 2007.
-This involves us laying information and a summons, usually in the magistrates court for the area where the offence took place.
+We have the power to issue different types of criminal proceedings under the legislation dealing with the regulation of legal services.
+This involves us starting proceedings, usually in the magistrates' court for the area where the offence took place.

 We can bring criminal proceedings when:

-- an unqualified persons has acted as a solicitor1 or pretended to be or used the title, or a description, implying that they are a solicitor2
+- an unqualified person has acted as a solicitor (Section 20 of the Solicitors Act 1974) or pretended to be or used the title, or a description, implying that they are a solicitor (Section 21 of the Solicitors Act 1974).

-- individuals have sought or accepted employment or payment from a solicitor or a firm when they are subject to a section 43 order, without previously informing them of the order5
+- individuals seek or accept employment or payment from a solicitor or a firm when they are subject to a section 43 control order, without previously informing them of the order (Section 44 of the Solicitors Act 1974).

 We can also bring criminal proceedings in respect of certain failures to cooperate with us as a regulator, including where individuals or firms:

-- falsify, conceal, destroy or otherwise dispose of a document which is or would be relevant to one of our investigations9
+- falsify, conceal, destroy or otherwise dispose of a document which is or would be relevant to one of our investigations (Section 44BC (1) of the Solicitors Act 1974).

-- pay out of their firm’s accounts any sums of money at a time when such payments have been prohibited by service by us of an intervention notice10
+- pay out of their firm's accounts any sums of money at a time when such payments have been prohibited by service by us of an intervention notice (Schedule 1 Part 2 paragraph 6(6) of the Solicitors Act 1974; Schedule 14, paragraph 3(10) of the Legal Services Act 2007).

 Deciding whether to commence criminal proceedings

-We will only decide to commence criminal proceedings when we are satisfied that both parts of the two stage test set out in the CPS Code are met.
-Those stages are:
+We only decide to start criminal proceedings when we are satisfied that both parts of a two-stage test are met.
+These stages are:

 - the evidential test; and